High-order regularization dealing with ill-conditioned robot localization problems: New high-order regularization method

-\begin{proof} Take $H=\left(A^T A+R\right)^{-1} \in \mathrm{S}_{++}^n$, then $H$ can be diagonalized via similarity by some unitary matrix.
+\begin{proof} Take $H=\left(A^T A+R\right)^{-1} \in \mathrm{S}_{++}^n$, then $H$ is diagonalizable via similarity by some unitary matrix.
 According to \cite{horn2012matrix} (Theorem 1.3.12, p.
 62 and Theorem 4.1.6, p.
-229), $R$ and $H$ can be diagonalized simultaneously by some unitary matrix if and only if $R$ and $H$ commute.
+229), $R$ and $H$ are simultaneously diagonalizable by some unitary matrix if and only if $R$ and $H$ commute.
 From \cite{horn2012matrix} (Theorem 4.5.15, p.
 286) or \cite{meenakshi1999product} (Theorem 3), $R$ and $H$ commute if and only if $RH$ is normal, and if and only if $RH$ is a positive semidefinite matrix. \end{proof}

+Proposition \ref{Proposition_1} shows important and useful properties of the matrix $R\left(A^T A+R\right)^{-1}$ and also gives an insight into selecting the regularization matrix $R$.